Annex 5.1 - Specificities for associations

 Identification of physical and transition risks: criterion G1

-ℹ️ Criterion G1: The organisation identifies the different risks related to climate change (physical risks, transition risks).
+ℹ️ Criterion G1: The organisation shall identify the various risks related to climate change (physical risks, transition risks).
 More details here.

 Specificities and recommended adaptations for an association:

-Physical risks : Some associations, particularly those with infrastructure or equipment, could be exposed to risks related to climatic hazards (flooding, heatwaves, storms).
-It is therefore crucial to anticipate them to ensure continuity of activities and the protection of beneficiaries, volunteers and material resources.
+Physical risks : Some associations, particularly those with infrastructure or equipment, could be exposed to risks related to climate hazards (flooding, heatwaves, storms).
+It is therefore crucial to anticipate them to ensure continuity of activities and protection of beneficiaries, volunteers and material resources.

-Transition risks : The transition to a low-carbon model can also represent challenges for associations.
-This includes managing the costs and resources needed to adapt their practices.
+Transition risks : The transition to a low-carbon model can also present challenges for associations.
+This includes managing costs and resources needed to adapt their practices.
 However, it can also represent opportunities to strengthen their social and environmental commitment, attract new partners or benefit from conditional financial support.

-As part of the Stakeholder engagement, a time for debate and exchange on these risks and the association's vulnerabilities can be organized.
+As part of the Stakeholder engagement, a time for debate and exchange on these risks and the association's vulnerabilities can be organised.

-While it is therefore not required to analyze exhaustively the specific risks related to the association's activities, three reflections are a priority for associations:
+While it is therefore not required to analyse exhaustively the risks specific to the association's activities, three reflections are a priority for associations:

-Analyze the association's economic vulnerabilities concerning its dependence on funding.
-For this, it can quantify the share represented by financial donations, grants or other funding in the association's budget.
-Then qualify their origin by typology (local authorities, state, corporate foundations, …) and by sector (sector at risk, sector with high carbon impact, sector with low carbon impact, etc.).
+Analyse the association's economic vulnerabilities concerning its dependence on funding.
+It can quantify the share represented by financial donations, grants or other funding in the association's budget.
+It then needs to qualify their origin by type (local authorities, state, corporate foundations, …) and by sector (sector at risk, sector with high carbon impact, sector with low carbon impact, etc.).
 This will allow considering this indicator alongside the Bilan Carbone® to address funding issues.

-Analyze the association's vulnerabilities concerning its dependence on fossil fuels.
-For this, it can look at the share that fossil fuels represent in its Bilan Carbone®, then rely on a simulation of hydrocarbon availability.
+Analyse the association's vulnerabilities concerning its dependence on fossil fuels.
+It can look at the share represented by fossil fuels in its Bilan Carbone®, then rely on a simulation of hydrocarbon availability.

-Associations that animate a network of actors (advocacy, facilitation, etc.) in a given sector may also be interested in the impact of their influence or dependence on the activities of network members.
-Some transition risks relate to network leaders with respect to the associations they support and the messages they carry.
+Associations that lead a network of actors (advocacy, facilitation, etc.) in a given sector may also be interested in the impact of their influence or their dependence on the activities of network members.
+Some transition risks concern network leaders in relation to the associations they support and the messages they promote.

 Criterion G1 helps feed the action plan in response to these risks and opportunities.